ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### CoarseFragments

 Type: *ansis:CoarseFragments*.
 ANSIS Coarse Fragment.
-Undefined.
+Coarse fragments are particles coarser than 2mm.
+They include unattached rock fragments and other fragments such as charcoal and shells.
+Coarse fragments are distinguished from segregations of pedogenic origin in that they are not, or not considered to be, of pedogenic origin.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |